ezsystems/ezpublish-kernel/REST-API-V3.rst

 Copy content
 ````````````
 :Resource:    /content/objects/<ID>
-:Method:      COPY or POST with header: X-eZ-method: COPY
+:Method:      COPY or POST with header: X-HTTP-Method-Override COPY
 :Description: Creates a new content object as copy under the given parent location given in the destination header.
 :Headers:
     :Destination: A location resource to which the content object should be copied.